- The Knights of Babylon parade will start at the intersection of Napoleon Avenue and Magazine Street in New Orleans.

 - The Knights of Babylon will follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal Street.

-- At Canal, the parade will turn southeast on Canal and follow the road to Magazine Street, where the parade will turn south.
+- At Canal, the parade will turn southeast on Canal and follow the road to Decatur St., where the parade ends.

 The Knights of Babylon were found in 1939, by a group of professionals called The Jester’s Club.
 Their goal: to stage a first-class parade that would delight the public.
 Babylon is a firm believer in tradition and uses floats with the same designs as were used more than seventy years ago.
 What’s more, they still have flambeaux lighting the parade and their king’s float is drawn by a mule.
 Each float in the Knights of Babylon parade is a chapter in a rich history that only gets more fascinating with time.